ethereal-nfts/biffy.ai-contracts/README.md

 - Sacrifice Love to earn Ether.
 - Liquidity guaranteed by bonded token curve.
 ### Art Collectors: Compete For Biffy's Hearts
-- Biffy grants her Hearts to whoever offers the most Love to her.
+- Biffy grants her Hearts to whoever sacrifices the most Love to her.
 - Each of Biffy's Hearts is a unique ERC721 artwork stored on IPFS.
-- Offer as much or as little Love as you want - everyone will get a Heart eventually.
+- Be warned - many others are competing for Biffy's Hearts and only the greatest sacrifice will win.

 ## Numbers
 ### BitsForAi Staking